ansible/ansible/docsite/rst/modules_intro.rst

 Introduction
 ============

-Modules (also reffered to as "task plugins" or "library plugins") are the ones that do the actual work in ansible, they are what gets executed in each playbook task.
+Modules (also referred to as "task plugins" or "library plugins") are the ones that do the actual work in ansible, they are what gets executed in each playbook task.
 But you can also run a single one using the 'ansible' command.